 - Two plasters for blisters, or “second skin”, 0.02 kilogram.
 Again you can purchase it in any pharmacy in Spain, but it is better having a pair on you, should you (or other pilgrim you try to help out) get a bad blister in the middle of nowhere.

-Total weight of all items from the group: 0.6 – 0.9 kilogram.
+* Total weight of all items from the group: 0.6 – 0.9 kilogram (1.3 – 2 pounds).
 It is important to note here that I went for a really ultralight and minimalist setup.
 If you are used to applying certain creams on your skin, or like to use a deodorant (to smell good on the Camino), etc, you can add items to the list.
 But you shouldn’t forget that grams add up quickly here, and adding 5-6 cosmetics & first aid items may easily add an extra kilogram to your backpack.
 The key is to find the right balance of weight and comfort, but in this post we go for ultralight setup which means we sacrifice some comfort in order to get our backpack below the magical 4 kilogram mark.

 Group four: Electronics & accessories & documents & emergency food

-- Smartphone & charger & small headphones, 0.2-0.4 kilograms.
 I am not necessarily a big fan of smartphones, but they made lightweight packing for hiking trips so much easier.
 A smartphone with right apps installed is a phone, a map, a camera, a GPS device, an MP3 player, a voice recorder, a dictionary, a book to read, a notepad to write to, etc in one piece, and saves a ton of space and weight when compared to old times when we used to take all those other things with us.
 Still, you should opt for phone that’s not very bulky.
 Google Pixel or one of the smaller iPhones is a good option.
 Price range: $300 – $1,000.

-- Money, weight negligible, unless you take too many coins :).
-It is important to have some cash with you, since you won’t be always able to pay with your credit/debit card.
+The exact weight depends also on the weight of your wallet.
+Take just the stuff you really need.
+It makes no sense taking the entire wallet with a gym card, all your discount cards and whatever, since you won’t really use them in Spain.
+When it comes to money, it is important to have some cash with you, since you won’t be always able to pay with your credit/debit card, especially in the pilgrim hostels.
 Having a couple of coins helps as well, such as to get a coffee or a snack from one one the many vending machines along the Camino.

 – Quality multi-purpose Swiss knife like the one on the picture has helped me countless times on my pilgrimage.
 These knives are expensive but they will last you decades, and it is definitely worth getting one for the Camino and other hiking adventures.